+Although we demonstrated the efficacy of the optical flow approach, it is important to discuss some of its limitations as well as potential areas of future study.
+Most feature tracking errors stem from the method's assumption that the selected features appear roughly similar from one frame to the next, making it sensitive to artifacts such as data corruption, abrupt changes in pixel intensity, and non-affine feature warping.

+While we found our method of predicting tracking box motion during diurnal transitions to be successful in our study, one can imagine realistic cases where the assumption of constant velocity is false; for example, a cold front may cause an abrupt shift in wind patterns.
+To avoid the prediction of anticipated changes due to diurnal transitions, it would be advantageous to remove the intensity variations all together in a preprocessing step.
+This would allow us to leverage the LK method for the full 24 hr period.
+The challenges that pixel intensity variations can bring are often nuanced, application specific and nontrivial to overcome.
+Techniques for correcting intensity inhomogeneities in magnetic resonance imaging (MRI) brain scans could be leveraged for this step.
+Intensity non-uniformity (INU) correction methods rely only on image features to remove spatial inhomogeneities and have been shown to be effective (e.g. \cite{ganzetti2016} and references therein).

 In addition to changes in pixel intensity, the optical flow method is also sensitive to non-affine changes in the shapes of features.
-Common cloud motions can introduce warping, but the warping between two consecutive GOES-17 CONUS frames, measured 5 min apart, is minimal and does not affect tracking success.
-A larger temporal gap between frames may allow for a greater change in features and thus introduce notable tracking errors.
+Common cloud motions can introduce warping, but the warping between two consecutive GOES-17 CONUS frames, measured 5 min apart, is minimal and does not affect tracking success in our selected test cases.
+A larger temporal gap between frames may lead to greater observed changes in the shape of a ship track and thus introduce notable tracking errors.
 Large temporal differences between frames can occur when data is absent from the database or the frames are rejected because they contain corrupt data.
 In our experience, a temporal gap of up to one hr between two frames is generally reasonable for successful feature tracking.